A Guide to New York Blackmail Crimes

 Penalties for Grand Larceny in the Second Degree

-This charge is punishable by a minimum of 1 to 3 years prison, and a maximum of 5 to 15 years incarceration for first time offenders.
+This charge is punishable by a minimum of 1 to 3 years in prison and a maximum of 5 to 15 years incarceration for first-time offenders.

 New York Blackmail as Grand Larceny in the First Degree

-Extortion which results in a loss amount of $1,000,000 or more will result be charged as a Grand Larceny in the First Degree, which is the most serious of New York Grand Larceny charges.
+Extortion which results in a loss amount of $1,000,000 or more, will be charged as a Grand Larceny in the First Degree, which is the most serious of New York Grand Larceny charges.
 This charge is codified in New York Penal Law Section 155.42.

 Penalties for Grand Larceny in the First Degree